|Credit Card||Main Features||Annual Fee||Bankwest Zero Platinum||No Foreign Transaction Fees||$0|

 Sign up for this product, and you’ll get yourself a $450 Qantas travel credit voucher annually.
 You can use this amount for any domestic or international Qantas flights.
 As a result, you only need to take one or two return flights over the year, and the $450 annual fee will have been covered.

-On top of this perk, you can treat yourself to airport comfort with the 2 American Express Airport Lounge and 2 Qantas Club lounge entries you receive each year.
+On top of this perk, you can treat yourself to airport comfort with the 2 American Express Airport Lounge in Australia and 2 Qantas Club lounge entries you receive each year.
 Get some work done while you wait for your flight or simply enjoy some nice food and drinks before you have to board.

 This Qantas AMEX card has an interest rate of 20.74% p.a. and boasts no foreign transaction fees.
 As such, you’ll save the approximately 3% international transaction costs that so many other cards make you pay for.